 What is the MCST and where did it come from?

 The Micronesian Center for Sustainable Transport (MCST) is a unique program and approach to addressing the need for Pacific states to transition to low carbon transport pathways.
-The MCST Framework sets out a structured fifteen-year program to achieve this by first aiming to achieve such transition in one country, Marshall Islands, and then use this as a catalyst to cascade successful results to neighboring states and outward through the region.
+The MCST Framework sets out a structured fifteen-year program to achieve this by first aiming to achieve such transition in one country, the Republic of Marshall Islands (RMI), and then use this as a catalyst to cascade successful results to neighboring states and outward through the region.

 MCST provides a space for willing partners to collaborate on research, analysis and implementation of practical projects within a common program under this Framework.
 In many instances, the MCST formalizes and consolidates already existing research and project networks that have been active in this space now since 2013.
 We welcome all those who have been our active supporters and collaborators to date and invite new partners to join this circle.
 With its physical home at the USP Long Island Campus in Majuro, this MCST knowledge portal is a virtual Center of Excellence providing connectivity between a number of related international programs and our work here in the Pacific on low carbon transport transition.

 The MCST was the brainchild of the late Hon.
-Tony de Brum and brings together two related strands of work: RMI’s work on NDCs and international shipping targets and USP’s Sustainable Sea Transport Research Program.
+Tony de Brum and brings together two related strands of work: RMI’s work on National Determined Contributions (NDCs) and international shipping targets and USP’s Sustainable Sea Transport Research Program.

-The first of these began with the RMI government commitments under the 2013 Majuro Declaration on Climate Leadership and was followed with the Nationally Determined Contributions (NDC) that RMI has committed to under the 2015 Paris Agreement on Climate Change.
-These national actions are complimented in the international arena by the work RMI and other likeminded Pacific states have committed to under the IMO Shipping Emissions Reduction Roadmap.
-RMI and its partners, with technical support from USP and UCL, have been active participants in this process since the RMI sponsored submission to IMO’s MEPC68 in 2015 which called for international shipping to adopt a sectoral target for emissions reduction commensurate with a no more than 1.5-degree Celsius global warming limit.
+The first of these began with the RMI government commitments under the 2013 Majuro Declaration on Climate Leadership and was followed with the NDCs that RMI has committed to under the 2015 Paris Agreement on Climate Change.
+These national actions are complimented in the international arena by the work that RMI and other likeminded Pacific states have committed to under the IMO Shipping Emissions Reduction Roadmap.
+RMI and its partners, with technical support from USP and the University College of London, have been active participants in this process since the RMI-sponsored submission to IMO’s MEPC68 in 2015.
+The submission called for international shipping to adopt a sectoral target for emissions reduction commensurate with a no more than 1.5-degree Celsius global warming limit.